hadronized/blog/Reaction_Through_Explicit_Effects.md

+# Foreword

+This paper is a pause from my spree about the **ash** shading language library I’m working on.
+I’m also working on a 3D engine, [photon](https://github.com/phaazon/photon), in which I plan to use **ash**.
+The projects are then closely related ;).

+The purpose of this paper is to discover a nice way of dealing with the *reaction* problem.
+There’s common and elegant solutions that address the problem, like FRP[^FRP], which is pretty elegant, but also very experimental.
+I wanted to explore on my own.
+This is what I come up with.

+## Side effect

 As a programmer, you might already have come across **side- effects**.
 You haven’t?
 Let’s have a look at these nasty things.

-## Side effect

 A **side effect** is a big word to describe an *effect* a function has that mutates something out of scope.
 For instance, you could picture a function modifying a global state, environment or any kind of “*remote*” value.